Fist City

-"Fist City" is a country music song written and performed by Loretta Lynn, released in 1968.
-Inspired by her husband's dalliances with other women who pursued him while she was busy touring, Lynn wrote the song as a warning for other women to stay away from him if they do not wish to be soundly beaten.
+"Fist City" is a country music song written and recorded by Loretta Lynn, released in 1968.
+Inspired by her husband's dalliances with other women who pursued him while she was on tour, Lynn wrote the song as a warning for other women to stay away from him if they do not wish to be soundly beaten.
 It is one of several songs that got Lynn banned from the radio in the 1960s for her controversial themes.

 Composition and reception

 Lynn wrote "Fist City" in response to a woman who began pursuing her husband, Doolittle, while Lynn was frequently touring in Tennessee.
 The Lynns' marriage was often tumultuous; he threw her out of the house early in the relationship, ostensibly for her bad cooking.
 Lynn found out, however, that he was seeing a woman with whom he had been previously involved and blamed Lynn for driving her away. (`Who's that sow a-wallerin' in yer Jeep?')

 Lynn wrote a letter to the other woman, who promptly showed it to Doolittle, who confronted Lynn, telling her to stay out of his business and that any love he had for her was gone.
 Lynn wrote that his statement broke her heart, and the experience eventually led her to write "Fist City" and the similar "You Ain't Woman Enough".

 Admitting that she was tenaciously jealous and Doolittle sometimes did not spurn the advances of other women, Lynn penned the song as a warning, later reflecting in her 2001 autobiography, "I've been in a couple of fights in my life.
 I fight like a woman.
 I scratch and kick and bite and punch.
 Women are much meaner than men.
 So I warned any girl making eyes at Doo then, and I'm still jealous enough to warn 'em today—if you see this cute little old boy near me wearing his cowboy hat, you'd better walk a circle around us if you don't want to go to Fist City."